cmbrandt/cxx-fundamentals/1_class_design_essentials.md

 ### Parameterized Constructors

-Constructing an instance using only a single integer value, the parameter is used to initialize `num`, while `den` is initialized to one using the default values provided to the in-class member initializers.
+Constructing an instance using only a single integer value, the parameter is used to initialize `num`, while `den` is initialized to one using the default values provided to the in-class member initializers, thereby preserving the invariants of the class and providing a representation that defaults to a reduced form.

 ```cpp
 explicit Rational::Rational(int n) : num{n} { }
 ```

 Using a pair of integers, both `num` and `dem` are initialized using a member initializer list.
-Within the constructor body, the private member function `normalize` is called, which will be discussed later.
+Since this function has the ability to overwrite both default values, the class invariants will need to be established during construction.
+Therefore, within the constructor body, the private member function `normalize` is called, which will be discussed later.

 ```cpp